antononcube/Raku-LLM-Prompts/README.md

         ==> llm-synthesize()
 ```
 ```
-# Well, sugar, it's a mighty long way to Mars!
-Even if you took a spaceship, you'd be flying through the stars for a mightly long time.
-It's just too far for us to go, so I'm sorry to say that we'll never get to visit the Red Planet.
+# Well, sugah, I'm afraid the light travel distance to Mars is quite a ways away.
+It's so far away that it can seem impossible to reach.
+But don't be discouraged, because I'm sure we can all get there one day!
 ```

 -----